SantanderMetGroup/ansible-thredds-cluster/roles/jk-gateway/README.md

 - `mod_jk_static_catalog`: `True`
 - `mod_jk_status_path`: `"{{ mod_jk_conf_path }}"`

 The `mod_jk_static_catalog` variable is used to indicate if the role should create static html files imitating THREDDS html catalog files in the reverse proxy.
-It is true by default and explicitly set to false in the ESGF scenario.

 The `mod_jk_status_passwd` variable sets the path of the .htpasswd file that contains the user and password for the login in the jk status worker.